yididiel7/docs/content/ar-sandbox.md

 ![Right Click Menu](/images/ar-sandbox/4-B-average-frames-1ba827544a.png)

-- Press and hold the 1 key, move your cursor over Extract Planes, then release the 1 key (releasing this key will trigger this action, so clicking with the mouse is not necessary):
+- Press and hold the 1 key (Num Pad), move your cursor over Extract Planes, then release the 1 key (Num Pad) (releasing this key will trigger this action, so clicking with the mouse is not necessary):

 ![Extract Planes](/images/ar-sandbox/4-C-extract-plane-1cbd8abb5e.png)

 - You now need to draw a rectangle that fits within the interior of your flat surface (in the depth view).
 You want some space between your rectangle and the edges of your flat surface.
 Start with your cursor near the top-left corner of your flat surface.
-Press and hold the 1 key, drag out a rectangle toward the bottom-right corner using the right mouse button, then release the 1 key:
+Press and hold the 1 key (Num Pad), drag out a rectangle toward the bottom-right corner using the right mouse button, then release the 1 key (Num Pad):

 ![Kinect Area View](/images/ar-sandbox/4-D-drag-rectangle-a8b53ecc87.png)